We’ve gotten things all tangled up and the wrong way round.

 There’s no doubt it’s very convenient for us, the consumer too.

-So what can we use instead, and are the cling wrap alternatives just as convenient and hassle free?
+So what can we use instead?
+Are the cling wrap alternatives just as convenient and hassle free?

 The answer is yes!